catid/catid.io/content/posts/affine3/affine3.md

 There are many ways to warp an image.
 Some of the most useful ways:

 * Translation: Motion defined by how corner 1 moves.
-* Euclidean: Motion defined by how corners 1, 2 move.
+* Similarity: Motion defined by how corners 1, 2 move.
 * Affine: Motion defined by how corners 1, 2, 3 move.
 * Homography/Perspective/Projective: Motion defined by how all corners move.